This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Raising a child with cerebral palsy is expensive, and paying for college is expensive for anyone.
 Facing the costs of college tuition may be daunting, but for a student with cerebral palsy, there are a lot of specialized resources that can help.
 A scholarship may be one option.

 The government, both state and federal, may also be a source of financing for college for students with cerebral palsy.
-California, for instance, offers several scholarships specifically for students with cerebral palsy who will be attending a college or vocational school.
+California, for instance, offers several scholarships for students with cerebral palsy who will attend a college or vocational school.
 Students with cerebral palsy can get grants, scholarships, and loans through the federal government.

-4. Consider College Programs Designed for People with Special Needs
+4. Consider College Programs Designed for Students with Special Needs

-Sacramento City Community College offers similar college courses, employment skills training, and education for social skill development.[5]
+For example, Sacramento City Community College offers college courses, employment skills training, and education for social skill development.[4]
 These are just a couple of examples of the many programs offered for any young person with an intellectual disability, including those with cerebral palsy.

 - Wright State University